 In 2015 Yasmin curated and produced her own show `H.O.M.E. - an evening of dance´, where she invited dancers, choreographers and dance film makers to Munich to present their work about Home and Identity at Einstein Kultur Theatre.

-In the last two years Yasmin gained experience in filming and editing dance.
+During her Master studies Yasmin gained experience in filming and editing dance and has since then developed VR Dance Pieces, Dance Films and Motion Capture pieces.
+These multimedia pieces have been shown in New York, Berlin and Munich.
 It is her mission to design dance concepts for the digital medium, because she is passionate about giving dance a stronger stand in the arts community through making dance more accessible via film.
 She is convinced that portraying dance through the lens of a camera can reach a broader audience and spark more interest in contemporary dance.